sybila/biodivine-xml-doc/README.md

-# xml-doc
+# Biodivine/xml-doc

+ > This is a fork of the original [xml-doc](https://crates.io/crates/xml-doc) crate, which is now obsolete.
+It fixes some minor issues and introduces new APIs for easier manipulation of XML elements with namespaces.

 xml-doc is a rust library to read, modify, and write XML documents.
-[Documentation](https://docs.rs/xml-doc/0.1.1/xml_doc/)
+[Documentation](https://docs.rs/biodivine-xml-doc/)

 It's aim is to be able to read **any** xml files, and modify only the parts you want to.